-Unfortunately, I catch myself complicating this process frequently.
+Unfortunately, I frequently catch myself complicating this process.

-I often try to add way too many things into my day in an attempt to enhance my experience and elevate my mood, but the result is the opposite: I don’t enjoy the experiences and get cranky along the way.
+I often try to add way too many things to my day, in an attempt to enhance my experience and elevate my mood.
+However, the result is the opposite: I don’t enjoy the experiences and get cranky along the way.

 Simplicity is the key for me.
-If I don’t work on slowing down and making very conscious and well-thought-through decisions, I end up running around lost in my own chaos.
+If I don’t work on slowing down and making very conscious and well-thought-out decisions, I end up running around lost in my own chaos.

-I have to restrict myself from over-commitment and be very disciplined about the way that I start my day.
+Over-commitment is very restrictive, and I must be very disciplined about the way that I start my day.
 If I don’t start my morning in a mindful way by slowly easing into the day, meditating, and exercising, I end up in a frenzy very quickly.
 FOMO gets the best of me.
 I have excitement ADD and find myself tired and overextended way too often.

 This commitment to simplicity includes communicating clearly with people around me regarding what I need, what my boundaries are, and the time commitments I can make.
-I base these decisions on my values.
-I try not to act out of a false sense of obligation, so everything I do aligns with who I am, where I want to go, what and with whom I want to experience.
+I base these decisions on my values, and I try not to act out of a false sense of obligation.
+Everything I do aligns with who I am, where I want to go, and what (and with whom) I want to experience.

-I want to have time for the people I love.
-I want to have time for the things that matter to me.
-I want to be engaged and involved in projects and opportunities that make an impact in this world.
-I want to be a game changer, and for that I need space to create and be present.
+I want to have time for the people I love, and I want to have time for the things that matter to me.
+Additionally, I want to be engaged and involved in projects and opportunities that make an impact in this world.
+I want to be a game-changer, and for that, I need space to create and be present.

 When I stick to my gut instincts and communicate my boundaries in an appropriate way, I create space for myself.
 I am no longer at the mercy of the world, constantly overwhelmed and running out of time.